WordPress/gutenberg/packages/data/README.md

 ### useSuspenseSelect

-A variant of the `useSelect` hook that has the same API, but will throw a suspense Promise if any of the called selectors is in an unresolved state.
+A variant of the `useSelect` hook that has the same API, but is a compatible Suspense-enabled data source.

 _Parameters_